grommet/micro-frontend/README.md

 There are a few key folders in this example:

 - **`src`**: Root of the source tree of the overall container.
 - **`src/controller`**: This app is controlling the lazy loading of the apps that are being loaded & rendered.
-This code is using a new version of Grommet and includes new Styled-Components and React components.
+This code is using a new version of Grommet and includes new version of React.
 - **`src/legacy`**: This is where all the code that is using the older version of Grommet & friends should go.
 This includes Styled-Components and React components and Hooks, and general product code that is **only** used by the legacy trees.
 - **`src/modern`**: This is where all the code that is using the newest version of Grommet should go.
 This includes Styled-Components and React components and Hooks, and general product code that is **only** used by the modern trees.